slamora/brackets-wiki/Troubleshooting.md

 We plan to add as-you-type Live Development support for JavaScript content in the near future.

-### Files need to be in Current Project
+### Files should be in Current Project
 You can use `File > Open` to open any file on your computer, but Brackets' definition of a _project_ are the files in the folder opened using `File > Open Folder...`.
-Make sure the files that you want to use with Live Development are in the current project.
+Some (but not all) Live Development features require a node server, which means being in the current project, so make sure the files that you want to use with Live Development are in the current project.

 ### Install Chrome For Multiple User Accounts (Windows Only)
 If you get the error ``An error occurred when launching the browser. (error 2)`` when doing Live Development, installing [Chrome for multiple user accounts](http://support.google.com/chrome/bin/answer.py?hl=en&answer=118663) may solve the issue.